Connect with us

 While our research has begun to illustrate the importance of co-imagination, it also raised several new and intriguing questions.

 What functions does co-imagination have in existing close relationships?
-Co-imagining a shared future seems to be a part of everyday with those you are closest to, from friends and family to romantic partners.
-Indeed, we it might be important in both forming and maintaining close relationships broadly.
+Co-imagining a shared future seems to be a part of everyday life with those you are closest to, from friends and family to romantic partners.
+Indeed, we suspect it might be important in both forming and maintaining close relationships broadly.

 While psychological research on imagination has yet to directly explore these questions, other studies find that individually imagining an experience involving a significant other can bring about feelings of warmth and love.
 It’s possible such effects may be enhanced when imagining that shared experience together with your significant other.